dotse/tls-fed-auth/tls-fed-auth.md

 ## Member Vetting

-To ensure the security and integrity of the FedAE framework, a member vetting process is essential.
+To ensure the security and integrity of the MATF framework, a member vetting process is essential.
 Detailed vetting processes are beyond the scope of this document but can be guided by established frameworks such as eIDAS and eduGAIN.

 The following are non-normative references to established frameworks: